gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

 [/ui-tab]
 [ui-tab title="WordPress"]

 The Gantry Administrator's component files are located in the `ROOT/wp-content/plugins/gantry5/admin/` directory.
 These files control how the Gantry admin looks, its panels, and what data these panels display.
-Virtually everything that is not specifically controlled by Joomla can be modified from the template.
+Virtually everything that is not specifically controlled by WordPress can be modified from the template.

 !!
 Overriding these files is an advanced action and should only be done if you are absolutely certain that you need to.
 The vast majority of users will not need to modify any of these files.

-Custom copies of these files will be placed in `THEME_DIR/custom/admin` with the same directory paths as found in the main `com_gantry5` directory.
+Custom copies of these files will be placed in `THEME_DIR/custom/admin` with the same directory paths as found in the main `gantry5` directory.
 For example, `ROOT/wp-content/plugins/gantry5/admin/templates/pages/about/about.html.twig` would be copied to `THEME_DIR/custom/admin/templates/pages/about/about.html.twig`.

 [/ui-tab]
 [ui-tab title="Grav"]

 The Gantry Administrator's component files are located in the `ROOT/user/plugins/gantry5/admin/` directory.
 These files control how the Gantry admin looks, its panels, and what data these panels display.
-Virtually everything that is not specifically controlled by Joomla can be modified from the template.
+Virtually everything that is not specifically controlled by Grav can be modified from the template.

 !!
 Overriding these files is an advanced action and should only be done if you are absolutely certain that you need to.
 The vast majority of users will not need to modify any of these files.

-Custom copies of these files will be placed in `THEME_DIR/custom/admin` with the same directory paths as found in the main `com_gantry5` directory.
+Custom copies of these files will be placed in `THEME_DIR/custom/admin` with the same directory paths as found in the main `gantry5` directory.
 For example, `ROOT/user/plugins/gantry5/admin/templates/pages/about/about.html.twig` would be copied to `THEME_DIR/custom/admin/templates/pages/about/about.html.twig`.

 [/ui-tab]
 [/ui-tabs]